-Note: This EFH definition for dolphin was approved by the Secretary of Commerce on June 3, 1999 as a part of the South Atlantic Council's Comprehensive Habitat Amendment (SAFMC 1998b) (dolphin was included within the Coastal Migratory Pelagics FMP).
+Note: This EFH definition for dolphin was approved by the Secretary of Commerce on June 3, 1999 as a part of the South Atlantic Council's Comprehensive Habitat Amendment

+(SAFMC 1998b) (dolphin was included within the Coastal Migratory Pelagics FMP).
 This definition does not apply to extra-jurisdictional areas.
-A detailed description of the pelagic habitats used by dolphin and wahoo is presented the Habitat Plan and Volume II of the Fishery Ecosystem Plan.
+A detailed description of the pelagic habitats used by dolphin and wahoo is presented in the Habitat Plan and Volume II of the Fishery Ecosystem Plan.

-Essential Fish Habitat-Habitat Areas of Particular Concern (EFH-HAPCs) for dolphin and wahoo in the Atlantic include The Point, The Ten-Fathom Ledge, and Big Rock (North Carolina); The Charleston Bump and The Georgetown Hole (South Carolina); The Point off Jupiter Inlet (Florida); The Hump off Islamorada, Florida; The Marathon Hump off Marathon, Florida; The "Wall" off of the Florida Keys; and Pelagic Sargassum.
+EFH-HAPCs for dolphin and wahoo in the Atlantic include The Point, The Ten-Fathom Ledge, and Big Rock (North Carolina); The Charleston Bump and The Georgetown Hole (South Carolina); The Point off Jupiter Inlet (Florida); The Hump off Islamorada, Florida; The Marathon Hump off Marathon, Florida; The "Wall" off of the Florida Keys; and pelagic Sargassum.